 - 1. Remove all racks and oven accessories. - 2.
 Scrape or wipe loose debris and grease from the oven bottom. - 3.
-Pour 1 cup of tap water onto the oven bottom.(Figure 22) Close oven door.
+Pour 1 cup of tap water onto the oven bottom.(Figure 17) Close oven door.

-Figure 22: Add 1 cup of tap water
+Figure 17: Add 1 cup of tap water

-- 4. Press Steam Clean. - Press either the up arrow or down arrow to activate.St Cn will appear in the display. - 6.
-The time remaining in the Steam Clean cycle is shown in the display.
+- 4. Press steam clean. - Press either the up arrow or down arrow to activate.St Cn will appear in the display. - 6.
+The oven will start automatically and the display will show the time remaining in the Steam Clean cycle.
 Do not open the door during this time.
 If door is open while in steam clean (d-O) will appear in the display. - 7.
 When the steam clean cycle is complete an alert will sound and the END message will show in the display.
 Press OFF to return to the clock.
-Press OFF at any time to cancel Steam Clean.
+Press OFF at any time to cancel the Steam Clean.